 ERMCO ECI, one of the largest producers of oil-filled transformers in the USA was experiencing a high number of false reads with their incumbent time and attendance palm readers, leading to bottlenecks at the beginning and end of shifts.
 This was partly due to a cumbersome time clock interface, but mainly because their manufacturing plants occasionally required employees to work without gloves to manipulate copper by hand, often leading to greasy, or burnt fingerprints.
 Swipe cards were considered as an authentication method but were discounted as the HR department was keen to prevent ‘Buddy Punching’ which is the practice of employees clocking in for late or absent colleagues.

-The obsolete workforce management terminals also consumed management time through the constant cleaning and repair of hardware.
+The obsolete human capital management terminals also consumed management time through the constant cleaning and repair of hardware.
 In fact, on average three terminals were being returned for repair every month and even experienced a systems failure when an I.P address change was required.

 Grosvenor Technology’s Professional Services Team along with Software Partner Optimum evaluated the issues experienced in ERMCO plants across Tennessee and created a solution that would suit their working practices, plus reduce downtime and ongoing maintenance.
 Grosvenor’s IT-51 was recommended as it is a purpose-built time clock designed to withstand the rigours of a manufacturing environment.
 Its modularity allowed for both a frictionless biometric reader and a keypad as an alternative authentication method for the 5% of the workforce that have burnt fingerprints.